pipefy/RecruitmentExercise/README.md

 [You can find the API documentation here.](https://www.gitbook.com/book/pipefy/pipefy-api-docs/details)

-Here is the credentials you will need to connect via API:
+Here are the credentials you will need to connect via API:

 | E-Mail                                     | Token                |
 |--------------------------------------------|----------------------|